 - Constant negative emotions such as anger, sadness, or fear

-Wondering how to relieve stress while pregnant?
-The truth is, managing stress during pregnancy is no different from managing stress at any other time.
+The truth is the secret of how to deal with stress during pregnancy is no different from managing stress at any other time.

 Exercise uses up your excess adrenaline and gives you an endorphin rush which can improve your mood, change your perspective, and make you feel less overwhelmed.

 And we’re not talking intense 90-minute gym sessions either. 🏋🏼♀️

 According to the American College of Obstetricians and Gynecologists, pregnant women are recommended to get 150 minutes of moderate aerobic activity per week.

 20 minutes a day is all you need to get started, and that can look like a brisk walk, swimming, or even riding a stationary bike.

 Just enough to start sweating—but steer clear of intensive activities like hot yoga, horse-riding, or, you know, jumping jacks. 🤸♀️

 That’s more like it right?